Options for Majors in Biology

-Students will be advised by a combination of staff and faculty to discuss individual course selection based on the student's interests, as well as career counseling, and research opportunities.
-Students who are interested in the EEB concentration should consult a general advisor during the freshman year and are strongly encouraged to meet with a concentration advisor early in their academic career, but no later than the second term of their sophomore year.
-It is not necessary to complete every prerequisite before declaring a concentration.
-To make an appointment come in person to the Undergraduate Program Office located in 1111 Kraus Natural Sciences Building.
+Students are advised by a combination of Undergraduate Biology Office staff and faculty department advisors.
+Advising topics include investigating majors, declaring a major, course planning, research and honors, major releases, graduate school and career advice.
+Students who are interested in the Program in Biology majors or minors should consult a general advisor during the freshman year, and are strongly encouraged to meet with a department advisor early in their academic career, but no later than the second term of their sophomore year.
+It is not necessary to complete every prerequisite before declaring a major.

-Field of Concentration.
-For purposes of calculating grade point average, the term "field of concentration" (for all concentration programs) means the following:
+For purposes of calculating grade point average, the term "field of the major" (for all majors) means the following: